maudit-4047/PickingDev/readme.md

 # 📦 PickingDev – Project Plans
-> Personal tools & tech experiments by a warehouse picker turned builder

 Welcome to the main hub of all ongoing and future project ideas under the **PickingDev** initiative.
 Every idea here is rooted in real warehouse life — built to solve real problems faced by casual workers, pickers, and sorters.